CraigClem/project2/README.md

 ## Challenges

-As this was a fast paced project and React being something complety new to me there were a number of bumps along the road!
+As this was a fast paced project and React being something completely new to me there were a number of bumps along the road!
 Mapping the data and displaying it in the browser took longer than I had hoped and this was mainly down to getting to grips with the syntax for JS when in JSX.
-The second challenge I faced was creating the filter function and lastly to create the Favourite Beers section, it took me a little longer than I hoped to grasp sprading the array and updating and also Parsing as JSON.
+The second challenge I faced was creating the filter function and lastly to create the Favourite Beers section, it took me a little longer than I hoped to grasp spreading the array and updating and also Parsing as JSON.

-Lastly, due the above challenges the CSS was negleted so I intend on revisiting this project and updating all of the styling to offer a more polished, complete product.
+Lastly, due the above challenges the CSS was neglected so I intend on revisiting this project and updating all of the styling to offer a more polished, complete product.

 ## Wins

 Overall, I really enjoyed using React as JavaScript Library and appreciated how rapidly you can create which to user can appear to be a complex multi-page site and I'm excited to create more using React and gain a deeper understanding of useState, life cycles and many of the other hooks it has to offer.
-So, in short, this project has helped widen my scope for how to build an app and the benifits of a single page app.
+So, in short, this project has helped widen my scope for how to build an app and the benefits of a single page app.

 ## Lessons Leaned